-- Current rates of COVID in our state have fallen dramatically.
-Current rates of new cases of COVID in Massachusetts are have fallen by more than 80% since peak rates in April (as of August 4, 2020).
-However, ongoing efforts to reduce community spread are critical to keeping risks in schools low, and schools should not be the only target for local officials in trying to reduce the risk of viral spread. - We now have stronger evidence that children are at lower risk for being infected by the virus and that school-based transmission rates are generally low. - We have more evidence on tools that can reduce risks of COVID.
+- We now have stronger evidence that children are at lower risk for being infected by the virus and may also be at lower risk for transmitting it to others. - We have more evidence on tools that can reduce risks of COVID.
 The combined effects of physical distancing, masks, improved hand hygiene and cleaning, and use of well ventilated indoor and outdoor space all reduce risks of re-opening.
 Because COVID can be spread by asymptomatic carriers, these tools are critical for reducing risks of school-based transmission.
-In addition, having a clear testing strategy and contact tracing is critical to allow public health and school authorities to respond to and reassess the risks as the epidemic evolves.
+In addition, having a clear testing strategy and contact tracing which Brookline has put into place is critical to allow public health and school authorities to respond to and reassess the risks as the epidemic evolves. - We have increasing evidence that school-based transmission rates of COVID are generally low when precautions are in place.